zibebe/zibebe.github.io/content/posts/lowlevel_part1.md

 At first we are going to set up the tools we need to follow the course.
 So the first thing is to make sure that you have an C Compiler e.g. `gcc` installed.
-For this, you could refer to [official installation manual](https://gcc.gnu.org/install/) or simply use the package manager your OS.
+For this, you could refer to [official installation manual](https://gcc.gnu.org/install/) or simply use the package manager your OS provides.

 ## Editor / IDE